rafworkonly/rafworkonly.github.io/submit.md

 - What have I succeeded at?
 - What am I grateful for?
 - What do we need to change?

+You could:
+- Listen to music without lyrics whilst writing

 You can:
 - Add photos if you send them via whatsapp (send them HD if possible)